eleonore-kaplan/pscopf/docs/src/model/1_problem.md

 transcription of the decision variables :
 - production levels of the units
-- which unit was imposed
+- which units were imposed
-- which unit was started
+- which units were started
-- If applicable, at which times the EOD constraint is not satisfied
+- used reserves
+- branch flow status
+- severed power
+- cut production, cut consumption, increased branch limits,...